 Generally, PREVENT is a system to monitor and prevent SLA violations.
-In this area, some work exist which discuss the runtime monitoring of composition quality, such as [33].
-This paper is of particular interest to us, since it discusses an integrated approach towards monitoring based on events.
+In this area, some works exist, which discuss the runtime monitoring of composition quality, such as [35].
+This paper is of particular interest to us, because it discusses an integrated approach toward monitoring based on events.
 As stated above, this is quite related to monitoring in PREVENT.
 These works do not attempt to explain the reasons for SLA violations, and neither do they try to prevent them.
-The MoDe4SLA approach [4] is a top-down approach towards identifying these influential factors of SLA violations.
+The MoDe4SLA approach [4] is a top-down approach toward identifying these influential factors of SLA violations.
 Research in a similar direction, but using data mining techniques instead of top-down analysis, has also been presented in [5].
 Our work is different in that we do not only try to identify which parts of a service composition cause SLA violations, but actively prevent them by applying targeted adaptation actions.
 Therefore, our system essentially implements the paradigm of self-adapting service compositions.
-This is related to the area of flexible service composition, as introduced in [34].
-Flexible service compositions reoptimize their composition at runtime, in order to deal with unanticipated problems.
-Similar ideas (self-healing processes) have also been presented as part of the DISC framework [35], which implements dynamic and only partially defined processes.
-A different kind of self-healing processes have been discussed in [36].
+This is related to the area of flexible service composition, as introduced in [36].
+Flexible service compositions reoptimize their composition at runtime, to deal with unanticipated problems.
+Similar ideas (self-healing processes) have also been presented as part of the DISC framework [37], which implements dynamic and only partially defined processes.
+A different kind of self-healing processes have been discussed in [38].
 In this paper, the authors present the VieDAME framework, which autonomously monitors the QoS of services used in the composition, and triggers service re-selection if the monitored QoS falls below a given threshold.
 This is similar to the PREVENT approach, but our system supports a wider range of adaptation actions (as discussed in our earlier work [8]).
-Additionally, [36] does not take the costs of adaptation into account.
-Another middleware for self-adapting compositions is MASC [37].
-However, the authors of this paper focus more on adaptation for functional reasons, while our main goal is the optimization of non-functional aspects.
+Additionally, [38] does not take the costs of adaptation into account.
+Another middleware for self-adapting compositions is MASC [39].
+However, the authors of this paper focus more on adaptation for functional reasons, while our main goal is the optimization of nonfunctional aspects.
 Furthermore, the MASC system also does not explicitly incorporate costs of adaptation.

 The core contribution of this paper is the notion that there generally is a tradeoff to consider between preventing SLA violations and the costs of doing so.
 Hence, a composite service provider is maximizing his own revenue by minimizing his total costs.
 Similar models have been investigated in many related areas before.
-For instance, [38] describes a model for revenue maximizing in Web services hosting using dynamic admission policies.
-Similarly, techniques to optimize application servers in a way to maximize the provider profit in distributed systems have been proposed in [39].
-Other tradeoffs that have been discussed in the literature include the performance-security tradeoff [40] or the tradeoff between composition QoS and the costs of monitoring [41].
-To the best of our knowledge, no research paper has yet considered the tradeoff between preventing violations and the costs of doing so.
+For instance, Mazzucco et al. [40] describe a model for revenue maximizing in web services hosting using dynamic admission policies.
+Similarly, techniques to optimize application servers in a way to maximize the provider profit in distributed systems have been proposed in [41].
+Other tradeoffs that have been discussed in the literature include the performance-security tradeoff [42] or the tradeoff between composition QoS and the costs of monitoring [43].

-CONCLUSION AND FUTURE WORK
+8 CONCLUSION AND FUTURE WORK